getify/demo-app-weatheround/README.md

 ## License

-All code and documentation are (c) 2023 Socket Supply Co and released under the MIT License.
+All code and documentation are (c) 2023 Kyle Simpson and released under the MIT License.
 A copy of the MIT License [is also included](LICENSE.txt).